DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 ~~~

 Step 2.
-Adding Gantt to the page
+Adding Gantt to the Page
 -----------------------------------------

 Let's start with creating a controller and a default page for our application.
-Move to the application folder and generate a new controller with *index* action:
+Move to the application folder and generate a new controller with the *index* action:

 ~~~js
 cd gantt-app
 rails generate controller gantt index